cloudflare-apps/FireSize/README.md

 to detect when `<img>` elements are parsed by the browser, and update the `src` to an optimized version before the browser begins to download the original image.

+If the image loading errors for any reason, the image will automatically be reverted to it's original src.

 It wouldn't be possible without the flexability of the [FireSize project](http://firesize.com/).

 ### Optimizations